-Doug Lipman, the foremost storytelling coach in the United States, is popular there and abroad as a performer, coach, author, and teacher.
+Doug Lipman, the foremost authority on storytelling coaching, is popular in the U.S. and abroad as a performer, coach, author, and teacher.
 Doug's storytelling grew out of his work as a pre-school and music teacher in the 1970's.
-He has been teaching and coaching storytellers since 1979 and, in the last 10 years, worked extensively in the corporate sector.
+He has been teaching and coaching storytellers since 1979 and, beginning in 1998, has worked extensively in the corporate sector.
 In addition to his workshops and classes on all aspects of storytelling, Doug has published numerous books and released instructional videos, audiocassettes, and multi-media courses such as the Storytelling Workshop in a Box™.

 Brief Bio #2.

 Doug Lipman has been a professional storyteller and musician for over 25 years.